Hillsborough Stadium: North Stand

 The original North Stand was built in 1899–1903 and the current stand was built in 1960–61.
 It has a capacity of 9,255 seated.
 The current sponsor for 2018–19 is Chansiri.

 The North Stand is the third largest stand at the ground, running along the north side of the pitch.

 The original North Stand was built between 1899 and 1903.
 It was unique at the time, as it had facilities for both men and women, and a slight semicircle which gave a good view of the pitch at any angle (though the supporting pillars did cause some obstruction).
 The area at the front of the stand was a grass bank until the early 1900s when it was made into a terrace.
 The stand was joined to the original North West Terrace until the late 1950s when the club decided to build a brand new stand.
 The current North Stand was opened in 1961.
 It is only the second football stand in Britain to have a cantilever roof.
 Hence some fans know it as 'the cantilever'.
 It was the first stand in the country to run the entire length of the pitch.
 The first cantilever stand in English football at Scunthorpe United's Old Show Ground only covered the centre of the pitch.
 Following the formal opening of the stand in August 1961, a celebration match was played on 22 October 1961 when Wednesday met Santos of Brazil with their new star Pele in the team.
 Pele's goal helped Santos to a 4–2 win.
 When opened, the stand held 10,000 but the capacity has been reduced more recently to make room for spectators with disabilities and also to widen the exit aisles for safety.

 The architectural critic Sir Nikolaus Pevsner called the cantilever stand "interesting and unexpected".
 This is the only mention of a football ground in his Buildings of England series of architectural guides.
 The opinion of Simon Inglis, an historian of sports and architecture, is: "There is not a misplaced line in this remarkable stand.
 From any angle (it) is quite breathtaking.
 It is like an architect’s model from the 1950s of the dream stand of the future, a space age stand."

+On 29 July 2025, Sheffield City Council issued a prohibition notice, reducing the North Stand's capacity to 0.